EvernodeXRPL/evernode-sdk/evdevkit/index.md

 - You are required to set `EV_TENANT_SECRET` and `EV_USER_PRIVATE_KEY` [environment variables](#environment-variables) before conducting an audit.

-_**NOTE:**_ An amount of EVRs equal to the lease amount of the host will be spent when conducting an audit.
+_**NOTE:**_ An amount of EVRs equal to the lease amount of the host will be spent from the provided tenant account when conducting an audit.

 ### Auditing multiple hosts